ibm-cloud-docs/speech-to-text/formatting.md

 ## Smart formatting
 {: #smart-formatting}

-The smart formatting feature is beta functionality that is available for US English, Spanish, and Japanese.
+The smart formatting feature is beta functionality that is available for US English, Japanese, and Spanish.
 {: beta}

 The `smart_formatting` parameter directs the service to convert the following strings into more conventional representations: